 Community Room, Joe and Rosie Ruhl Student Community Center

 Laura Roy, Ph.D.

-Laura Roy is an associate professor of Literacy Education at Penn State Harrisburg and coordinator of the Literacy Education program.
-Laura’s research examines the classroom and community experiences of new and existing refugee and immigrant populations in the US, focusing particularly on the intersections of race, culture, language, and other markers of identity.
+Laura Roy is an associate professor of literacy education at Penn State Harrisburg and coordinator of the literacy education program.
+Her research examines the classroom and community experiences of new and existing refugee and immigrant populations in the U.S., focusing particularly on the intersections of race, culture, language, and other markers of identity.
 She is particularly interested in the discursive practices in the classroom that help and/or hinder students’ success in language learning contexts.
-Laura has published in journals such as the Harvard Educational Review and Urban Review.
+Roy has published in journals such as the Harvard Educational Review and Urban Review.
 Both her teaching and research are grounded in social justice frameworks, advocating for equitable learning opportunities for all students.
-Laura currently serves as a Division G, section co-chair for the American Educational Research Association and as a reviewer for journals such as Multicultural Perspectives and the Journal of Teacher Education.
+She currently serves as a Division G, section co-chair for the American Educational Research Association and as a reviewer for journals such as Multicultural Perspectives and the Journal of Teacher Education.